Teaching of Reading and Phonics

 In KS2, children choose 1 book per week from the Quality Text Scheme.
 The children remain a free reader but the Quality Text Scheme is designed to supplement their reading choices so that they have access to a variety of genres.

-After the reading scheme, children become free readers.
+After RWI, children become free readers.
 They may choose to read books from home, from the local library or a book they have chosen from their class library.
 Children must continue to record their reading at home in their reading records, which will be checked by their teacher or teaching assistant on a weekly basis.
 Their books choices will be monitored and guided to ensure their choices are appropriate to their stage in development and varied.

 Reading for Pleasure